Emily Cook, Contemporary Painting

 Even with a demanding day job, Cook remains committed to her art career and enjoys the balance of the two disciplines.
 Her approach to medicine is similar to her philosophy as an artist, as she uses both platforms to inspire creativity in others.
 “Being creative can allow people to feel better about themselves,” she says.
 “So I like to encourage my patients who are struggling to follow a dream they’ve given up, or to pursue something creative.”

 This desire has also led Cook to encourage people in her personal life – from children to adults – to pursue art, surrounding herself with their creative energy as well as her own.
-At The Monarch, Cook will share her studio with her cousin Rachel Beall, a self-taught jeweler, and friend Angelina Ungaren, a self-taught encaustic and watercolor painter.
+At The Monarch, Cook will share her creative space with her cousin Rachel Beall, a self-taught jeweler, and friend Angelina Ungaren, a self-taught encaustic and watercolor painter.
 Cook also plans to host healing art classes and jewelry making in the space.
 “It’s such a freeing feeling to create, so I like to include other people with the work that I’m doing and inspire others to be creative with me.”